GenerateNU/Algo/README.md

 ## Running the project

-Before you run the project you will need to add an .env file at the root directory and an .env file in the frontend directory.
+Before you run the project you will need to add an .env file at the root directory.
 To this file, add the variable `EXPO_PUBLIC_API_DOMAIN={your ngrok static domain here}`.
 This will be used to

 ### Docker
 We will be containerizing our PostGreSQL database in Docker.
 Follow the steps below to add the DB to your local machine.